 Fires on the client side before a panel is made floating (undocked from a zone) and allows you to cancel the action.

-The BeforeFloat event handler receives an argument of the ASPxClientDockManagerProcessingModeCancelEventArgs type.
-The following properties provide information specific to this event.
+The BeforeFloat event's data class is ASPxClientDockManagerProcessingModeCancelEventArgs.
+The following properties provide information specific to this event:

 |panel||Gets the panel currently being processed.|